People have their religions about the “right” way to do branching. Unfortunately, the real world is rarely that simple.

 If you have different teams working on different features at the same time, that’s a different “reality feature branch”.

 If you have people making production hot-fixes (I know it’s controversial, but it happens – let’s not make it a sin that we are afraid to talk about) that’s a different “reality hot-fix branch” too.

-If you release different features to different environments independently at different times, well, by our definition, that’s another “reality branch” because at no point in the history of master was there a version with features A, B an E but without C and D (which were still in dev).
+If you release different features to different environments independently at different times, well, by our definition, that’s another “reality branch” because at no point in the history of main was there a version with features A, B an E but without C and D (which were still in dev).